-- Any student who accumulates two (2) no-shows within a single semester will have their appointment privileges suspended for the remainder of the semester (excluding walk-in advising, workshops, online resources etc.) Students are required to meet with the Director (or designee) before being allowed to schedule future appointments.
+- Any student who accumulates two (2) no-shows within a six month period will have their appointment privileges and job application privileges in UMBCworks suspended (excluding walk-in advising, workshops, online resources etc.) Students are required to meet with the Career Center Director (or designee) and write a letter of apology before future appointment scheduling and job application services are restored.
 A no-show is declared when 15 minutes have elapsed past the start time of the scheduled appointment.
-Any student who contacts us less than 24 hours in advance to the scheduled start time to either cancel or change the appointment will accumulate a “no-show.”
+Any student who contacts us less than 24 hours in advance of the scheduled start time to either cancel or change the appointment will also accumulate a “no-show.”
 Late arrival requests from students will be allowed per the scheduled counselor’s discretion.

 Interview Preparation / Offers

 - Acknowledge invitations for interviews promptly, whether you accept or reject them.
 Accept invitations only when seriously considering the position.

 - Dress in a professional manner and be sure to prepare for each accepted interview offer.

 - Interview preparation includes being able to identify and articulate your strengths as they relate to the employer with whom you are interviewing.
 This requires researching both the organization and position to which you are applying.